-- No undergarments should be visible in any way. - Clothing must not reveal back, stomach, or cleavage. - Pants should be at the waistline and secured so that no undergarments are visible.
-No rips/tears in pants are permitted any higher than a couple of inches above the knee.
-Pajama pants are not to be worn with the exception of specific "pajama days". - All shorts, skirts, and dresses should be no shorter than a couple of inches above the knee. - Leggings and tight-fitting yoga pants may be worn with a top that reaches mid-thigh in the front AND back.
-Sheer fabric in leggings may not be any higher than a couple of inches above the knee. - Tank tops should have straps that are least an inch (two finger widths) wide.
+- ♦ No undergarments should be visible in any way. - Clothing must not reveal back, stomach, or cleavage. - Pants should be at the waistline and secured so that no undergarments are visible.
+No rips/tears in pants are permitted higher than mid-thigh.
+Pajama pants are not to be worn with the exception of specific "pajama days". - All shorts, skirts, and dresses should be no shorter than mid-thigh. - Leggings and tight-fitting yoga pants may be worn with a top that reaches mid-thigh in the front AND back.
+Sheer fabric in leggings may not be any higher than mid-thigh. - Tank tops should have straps that are least an inch (two finger widths) wide.
 No spaghetti straps, halter tops, crop tops, or strapless tops will be permitted. - Muscle shirts are not permitted.
 Sleeveless tops may be worn, but they must be closed around the arms.
-Sports bras should not be visible for girls. - Any controversial or objectionable images will not be permitted on any clothing. (i.e. violence, secular bands, drug references, hate-related etc.) - Hats and sunglasses are not permitted to be worn in class, with the exception of specific 'hat days'. - Footwear must be worn at all times.
+Sports bras should not be visible for girls. - Any controversial or objectionable images will not be permitted on any clothing. (i.e. violence, secular bands, drug references, hate-related etc.) - Hats, hoods and sunglasses are not permitted to be worn in class, with the exception of 'hat days' and spirit days. - Footwear must be worn at all times.
 All footwear worn in the building should be clean.
 Every student must have gym shoes with non-marking soles and be appropriate for active sport.